 As our devices are used to treat more than 12 million patients annually, it's important that we build resilience into our operations.
 By also manufacturing in Mexico, we are able to spread geographic risk.
 We opened our first facility in Mexico in 2010, and have built a strong, skilled team with medical device manufacturing expertise.
-In Tijuana, where our plant is located, we are able to benefit from the skills of a well-qualified, well-established maquiladora industry of more than 200,000 people, 34,000 of which are employed in medical device companies.
+In Tijuana, where our plant is located, we are able to benefit from the skills of a well-qualified, well-established maquiladora industry of more than 200,000 people, 34,000 of which are employed in medical device manufacture from a hub of more than 50 medical device companies.
 Tijuana also provides us with good access to the US and our North American distribution centres in Kentucky and California.
 The cost efficiencies we have achieved, and the expert team we have built are strong assets to the business.
-Fisher & Paykel Healthcare Corporation Limited